jngod2011/awesome-economics/README.md

 Shortcut: https://git.io/awecon

 The list is periodically updated with new links.
-You are welcome to add to our collection, please see https://git.io/awecon-add
+You are welcome to add to our collection, please see https://git.io/awecon-pr or make a pull request as usual.

 ## Table of Contents